Program Directory by City

 Long Beach Community Services Center

-Offers basic assistance with food, shelter, utilities, clothing and transportation; information and linkages to community resources; specialized programs providing rental assistance to homeless families; and a CalFresh application site.
+Offers: basic assistance with food, shelter, utilities, clothing and transportation; Crisis Housing for families; case management; information and linkages to community resources; specialized programs providing rental assistance and security deposits to homeless families; CalFresh application on site.

 123 East 14th Street, Long Beach, CA 90813